 To apply to PhD nonprofit management programs, students typically must hold a masters degree from an accredited university, with a 3.0 GPA or higher.
 However, programs vary so follow up for details.

-Ways to Earn Your Non Profit Management Degree
+Earn Your Nonprofit Management Degree Online near Iowa

 University of Northern Iowa